-With ongoing discussions about the current economic pressures on South Australian households, it is of no surprise that discussions about rate capping generate a great deal of momentum from time to time.
+With ongoing discussions about the current economic pressures on South Australian households, it is of no surprise that discussions about council rate capping generate a great deal of momentum from time to time.

 It is one of those super charged political topics, attractive to candidates seeking the swinging vote while drafting campaign policy.
 Couple this with the continual increases to council rates across the state, and it was no surprise that the rate capping debate was alive and well in the lead up to the 2018 state election.